UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Abstract

 \section{Abstract}

-World models based on video generation demonstrate remarkable potential for simulating interactive environments but face persistent difficulties in two key areas: maintaining long-term content consistency when scenes are revisited and enabling precise camera control from user-provided inputs.
-Existing methods based on explicit 3D reconstruction often compromise flexibility in unbounded scenarios and fine-grained structures.
-Alternative methods rely directly on previously generated frames without establishing explicit spatial correspondence, thereby constraining controllability and consistency.
-To address these limitations, we present \textbf{\ourMethod}, a novel framework that unifies long-term memory and precise camera control via a time-aware positional encoding warping mechanism.
+World models based on video generation demonstrate remarkable potential for simulating interactive environments yet suffer from persistent difficulties in two key areas: maintaining long-term content consistency when scenes are revisited and enabling precise camera control from user-specified inputs.
+Existing methods based on explicit 3D reconstruction often compromise flexibility in unbounded scenarios and struggle to preserve fine-grained structures.
+Alternative methods rely directly on previously generated frames without establishing explicit spatial correspondence, thereby limiting controllability and consistency.
+To address these limitations, we present \textbf{\ourMethod}, a novel framework for unified modeling of long-term memory and precise camera control via a time-aware positional encoding warping mechanism.
 To reduce computational overhead, we design an efficient dual-stream diffusion transformer for high-fidelity generation.
-Moreover, we introduce a scalable data curation strategy utilizing point-cloud-based rendering to simulate scene revisiting, facilitating training on over 500K monocular videos.
-Extensive experiments on real-world and synthetic benchmarks demonstrate that \textbf{\ourMethod} significantly outperforms state-of-the-art methods in long-term scene consistency, while also achieving precise camera controllability in high-fidelity video generation.
-Project Page: {\url{https://humanaigc.github.io/ucm-webpage/}}
+Moreover, we introduce a scalable data curation strategy that utilizes point-cloud-based rendering to simulate scene revisiting, enabling training on over 500K monocular videos.
+Extensive experiments on real-world and synthetic benchmarks demonstrate that \textbf{\ourMethod} significantly outperforms state-of-the-art methods on long-term scene consistency, while achieving precise camera controllability in high-fidelity video generation.
+Our code is released at {\url{https://humanaigc.github.io/ucm-webpage/}}.